Sunday, 31 May 2009

 4. Pedalling with the arch of the foot.
 OK, so most cyclists don't use toe-clips or cleats.
 They contribute greatly to efficient cycling; as one leg pushes down one one pedal, the other leg can pull up on the other.
 But if you haven't got toe-clips or cleats, cycling with the ball of the foot rather than the arch is far more efficient.
 The ankle muscles can be put to use, giving that extra push as the pedal turns.

 5. Pushing rather than spinning.
 Pressing hard on the pedals in a high gear is bad.
 It's better and healthier to increase the revs and drop a few gears.
 A good cadence should be 80 or 90 rpm, not 40 or 50 (modern cycle computers often have a cadence function).
 Pedalling against the resistance of an inappropriately high gear does the knees in.
-Spinning fast in a lower gear gives more flexibility, is better for the heart and less stressful on the knees and ankles.
+Spinning fast in a lower gear gives more flexibility, is better for the heart and less stressful on the niece and uncles (knees and ankles).

 6. Wrong gear, sir.
 Most bikes today have three chainrings at the front and anywhere between five and nine cogs on the rear axle.
 A fundamental error is pedalling with the chain running between the largest front chainring and the largest rear cog, or the smallest front chainring and the smallest rear cog.
 Both these configurations, running big-to-big or small-to-small have the chain moving at a diagonal, and will wear out chain, chainring and cog - as well as being grossly inefficient.